-Our rural and coastal settlements make up approximately 20% of our population in the District.
+Our rural and coastal settlements make up approximately 20% of the population in our District.
 These settlements are generally small, vibrant and diverse places with tight-knit communities.
 They often provide a focal point and services for the surrounding rural and coastal communities.